elliottim/elliottim.github.io/tipsandtricks.md

 - *Passive Items* you have collected are located on the right below the map.

 - *Cards and Pills* are located on the bottom right.
+Cards and Pills are a special type of pickups which can be carried and used when you like.

 ### Attributes